Healing Your “Disordered” Relationship With FoodReading Time: 9 minutes

 Not only do these modalities help to relax you, but they also help release those emotions that might be stuck in your body.
 Massage therapists have a saying: “The issues are in the tissues,” which refers to the fact that their clients often become aware of old emotional baggage they are carrying around when the therapist is massaging them.

 Make time for other pleasures too.
 Have that relaxing aromatherapy bath.
 Spend an hour just sitting and thinking.
 Get a pedicure.
-Take the day off from life and wear your pyjamas all day.
+Take the day off from life and wear your pajamas all day.
 Spend an afternoon reading your book in a hammock.
 Many times emotional eating is caused by a deep-seated desire to just experience something pleasurable.

 4. Make Time For Healthy Meals

 Plan for being hungry.
 Be well prepared so that when you do feel hunger, you are eating real, healthy, and nourishing foods.
 This avoids the “I’m- too-hungry-to-wait-and-eat-something-healthy” binge.
-If you wait until you’re starving the chances you will pick something healthy to diminish radically.
+If you wait until you’re starving the chances, you will pick something healthy to diminish radically.

 Create a weekly menu including healthy recipes that are quick and easy to prepare.
 Go out and buy the ingredients so when you come home hungry and tired, you have everything you need to whip up a nutritious meal.